eclipse-imagen/imagen/docs/guide/introduction/index.md

-The *Java Advanced Imaging (JAI) API* further extends the Java platform (including the Java 2D API) by allowing sophisticated, high-performance image processing to be incorporated. *JAI was released as Java Extension and can also be used as a standalone library.*
+The *Java Advanced Imaging (JAI) API* further extends the Java platform (including the Java 2D API) by allowing sophisticated, high-performance image processing to be incorporated. *JAI was published by Sun Microsystems as Java Extension and standalone Java library.*

+The *JAI-Extension* project offers replacement operator for greater performance, and with region of intertests and no-data support.
+The *JAI-Extension* supplies performance tuned components such as a concurrent cache implementation, and additional operators including an advanced Jiffle raster calculator operator.

-The *Eclipse ImageN* library has adapted the *Java Advanced Imaging (JAI) API* codebase into a standalone open source project. *ImageN is released as an open source project for use as a Java library or Java "jigsaw" module.*
+The *Eclipse ImageN* library has adapted the *Java Advanced Imaging (JAI) API* codebase and *JAI Extension* codebase into a standalone open source project.
+*ImageN is released as an open source project for use as a Java library or Java "jigsaw" module.*

 * ImageN is a set of classes providing imaging functionality beyond that of Java 2D and the Java Foundation classes, while remaining compatible with those APIs.

-* ImageN offers a set of core image processing capabilities including image tiling, regions of interest, and deferred execution.
+* ImageN offers a set of core image processing capabilities including image tiling, regions of interest, no data masking, and deferred execution.

 * ImageN provides a set of core image processing operators including many common point, area, and frequency-domain operators.